 “Because, I’m not.”

 I looked into his silver eyes and contentment and resignation stared back.
-Who wouldn’t be sad to die?
-Or afraid for that matter.
+Who wouldn’t be sad about dying?
+Or afraid for that matter?

 “Why?”
 I asked.

 “I have been a slave to this lamp my whole life.
 I am grateful to finally be released from its bonds for a while.”

 This was it.
 My heartbeat sped up when I realized the implications.

 “So, do I get wishes?”

 “Humans, always thinking of themselves,” the genie whispered.

 “No, I am sorry, it is just that I found out—“